 Step 1: Get ready to do some serious cleaning

-Before you get to balancing water chemistry and doing all the complicated steps, you need to start with cleaning the pool.
+Before balancing water chemistry and doing all the complicated steps, you need to start cleaning the pool.
 First, scrub the pool walls and get into all the corners and cracks to get rid of all the accumulated dirt.
-You should then give the pool a thorough vacuuming to clean any residue on the bottom of your pool.
+You should then thoroughly vacuum the pool to clean any residue on the bottom of your pool.

-Use a brush to thoroughly scrub any algae growth or any cracks that could potentially serve as a place for algae to hide and grow.
-The cleaner the pool is before closing it the better it will be in the spring when you open it.
+Use a brush to thoroughly scrub any algae growth or cracks that could serve as a place for algae to hide and grow.
+The cleaner the pool is before closing it, the better it will be when you open it in the spring.

-Doing this also helps to make your pool ready for all the winter pool chemicals you will be adding further into the process.
+Doing this also helps to prepare your pool for all the winter pool chemicals you will add further into the process.

 Step 2: Put your pool water to the test

 You might be tempted to skip this step because you are closing the pool.
 Do you need to test the water, especially when you add more pool chemicals to it afterward?
 The simple answer to that is yes.
 You do need to test the water chemistry of your above-ground pool with a pool test kit, or you can even go to the local water authority for more precise readings.

 Either way, you have to note the chemical concentrations like pH, alkalinity level, etc are balanced so that the water of your inground pool does not go musky or cloudy while it’s closed.

 When you test the condition of the pool’s water, you must further check that the chlorine level is no more than 5 PPM.
 Excess chlorine concentration can take over the other chemical additives you might add to the pool’s water.

 After you are done balancing the chemicals, add some winterizing pool chemicals that will prevent your pool from turning into a mess of algae, dirt, leaves, etc., over the winter months.